Workflow Events: To Use an Existing Event

 Process Overview

-To change the state of the repair work order from Completed to Paid, you will use an existing event that is fired when the invoice document is assigned the Closed state.
-First, you will explore the code of the Invoices (SO303000) form to find the event that is fired.
-Then, in your extension library, you will create a custom event handler for this event, bind it to the workflow on the Repair Work Orders (RS301000) form, and implement the transition.
-You will also implement the Paid state and override the Persist method on the Invoices form.
+To change the status of the repair work order from Completed to Paid, you will use an existing workflow event that is fired when the invoice document is assigned the Closed state.
+First, you will explore the code of the Invoices (SO303000) form to find the workflow event that is fired.
+Then, in your extension library, you will create a workflow event handler for this event, bind it to the workflow on the Repair Work Orders (RS301000) form, and implement the transition.
+You will also implement the Paid workflow state and override the Persist method on the Invoices form.

 System Preparation